hasura/ndc-http/docs/dynamic_headers.md

 ddn connector introspect \<connector-name\>
 ```

-- Finally add the headers argument which you defined above to the `argumentPresets` in `DataConnectorLink` metadata with allowed HTTP headers.
+- Finally, add the headers argument, which you defined above, to the `argumentPresets` in `DataConnectorLink` metadata with allowed HTTP headers.
 For instance:

 ```yaml
 kind: DataConnectorLink